Tehran: Highways and streets

 Following the Islamic Revolution in 1979, the political system changed from constitutional monarchy to Islamic republic.
-Then the construction of political power in the country needed to change so that new spectrums of political power decision-making centers emerged in Iran.
-Motives, desires and actions of these new political power decision-making centers in Iran, made them rename streets and public places throughout the country, especially Tehran.
+Then the construction of political power in the country needed to change so that new spectrums of political power and decision-making centers emerged in Iran.
+Motives, desires, and actions of these new political power decision-making centers in Iran made them rename streets and public places throughout the country, especially Tehran.
 For example Shahyad square changed to Azadi square and Pahlavi street changed to Valiasr street.
 The metropolis of Tehran is equipped with a large network of highways and interchanges.

-A number of streets in Tehran are named after international figures, including: